Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Recommendations:

-• Have code of conduct committee, to foster a safe space for all community members
+• Have a code of conduct committee, to foster a safe space for all community members

 • Use defined best practices that support DEI, including formal training of CoC members